bazhenov/bazhenov.github.com/content/posts/2023-05-stream-vbyte/index.md

   }
 }
 ```
-- Line 3: The code reads the shuffle mask and encoded length from the statically precomputed array.
+- Line 7: Reads the shuffle mask and encoded length from the statically precomputed array.
-- Lines 4-5: The input and masks are loaded into `__m128i` registers.
+- Lines 8-9: The input and masks are loaded into `__m128i` registers.
 It's important to note that all loads and stores must be unaligned, hence the use of `storeu`/`loadu`.
 If you attempt to load an unaligned address using the `_mm_load_si128` intrinsic, you may encounter a segmentation violation error.
-- Line 6: The code restores the proper boundaries of four `u32` numbers.
+- Line 10: Restores the proper boundaries of four `u32` numbers.
-- Line 7: The numbers are stored in the result buffer.
+- Line 11: The numbers are stored in the result buffer.
-- Line 9: The code returns the number of consumed bytes from the data stream.
+- Line 13: Returns the number of consumed bytes from the data stream.
 In the next iteration, the data stream will need to advance by this amount of bytes.

 Now we can utilize this kernel to decode any number of integers.